kapish33/Udacity-Front-End-Development-Nanodegree/p2 Landing Page/README.md

 ##Fuctionalitirs

--Navigation
+-Navigation ,
--Dynamic Active Class
+-Dynamic Active Class,
 -Scrolling Effect

-## Work Done On It
+## Work Had Been Done On It
 Converted The Basic Static Web Project To Dynamic Project

 ## How TO Use This: